brandtkeller/personal-blog/content/posts/wellbeing/pomodoro-standing-desk.md

 The more you learn about me - the more you will see the experimentation is how I approach all facets of my life.
 From day to day learning and work, to my mental and physical wellbeing, the journey towards my daily %1 better never stops.

-You'll notice the `Experiment` tag across different series or blog post categories -
+You'll notice the `Experiment` tag across different series or blog post categories - This tag illustrates the many facets of life where I put experimentation into place.

 Please note: I am not a health or wellness expert - these are just steps that work for me (or for which I experiment with daily).